MARTIMM/BSON/README.md

   specified pack/unpack in Perl6.
 * Change die() statements in return with exception to notify caller and place further responsability there.
+* Tests needs to be extended to test larger documents.
+The failure in version 0.5.4 could then be prevented.

 ## CHANGELOG